GoogleCloudPlatform/bank-of-anthos/iac/tf-multienv-cicd-anthos-autopilot/README.md

    terraform apply
    ```
 1. Check terraform output and approve terraform apply.
-1. Wait for ASM to be provisioned on all clusters.
-Check the status with `gcloud container fleet mesh describe` and wait for all entries to be in `state: ACTIVE`.
-This will take dozens of minutes.
+1. **Wait for ASM to be provisioned on all clusters!** Check the status with `gcloud container fleet mesh describe` and wait for all entries to be in `state: ACTIVE`.
+This will take dozens of minutes initially.
+1. **Wait for Anthos Config Management to have synced the clusters (otherwise namespaces, service accounts will not be available)!** Check the status [here](https://console.cloud.google.com/anthos/config_management/dashboard).
+This will take dozens of minutes initially.

-## Initialize CloudSQL databases with data (not ready in this PR due to dependencies on skaffold/kustomize configuration)
+## Initialize CloudSQL databases with data (dummy users, transactions...)
 1. Initialize `staging` CloudSQL database with data.
    ```bash
    echo '🔑  Getting cluster credentials...'